tonyastolfi/aphorisms/README.md

 2. Good practice is by definition good theory.<br><br>
 3. Capability is not immutable.<br><br>
 4. Negotiate with people; don't negotiate with Nature.<br><br>
-5. Every outcome is an opportunity; every CD opportunity arises from past outcomes.  <br><br>
+5. Every outcome is an opportunity; every opportunity arises from past outcomes.  <br><br>
 6. The Ego invents; the Soul discovers.  <br><br>